Must-Have Damp Testing Tools for Every Home Inspector's Toolkit

 7. Personal protective equipment

-1. A Moisture Meter
+1. Moisture Meter

 For a moisture inspection, this one’s a no-brainer.